Cholecystitis is a painful condition caused by an inflamed gallbladder. The most common cause is gallstones.

 - Keyhole surgery is now the most common way to remove a gallbladder.
 The medical term for this operation is laparoscopic cholecystectomy.
 It is called keyhole surgery as only small cuts are needed in the tummy (abdomen) with small scars remaining afterwards.
 The operation is done with the aid of a special telescope that is pushed into the abdomen through one small cut.
 This allows the surgeon to see the gallbladder.
 Instruments pushed through another small cut are used to cut out and remove the gallbladder.
 Keyhole surgery is not suitable for all people.

 - Some people need a traditional operation to remove the gallbladder.
-This is called cholecystectomy.
+This is called an open cholecystectomy.
 In this operation a larger cut is needed to get at the gallbladder.

 Do I have to have surgery?